 integration time

-exposure time over which photons were collected in the detector array prior to readout and processing to generate the output (star positions or attitude)
+exposure time over which photons were collected in the detector array prior to readout and processing to generate star positions or attitude

 1 Integration time can be fixed, manually adjustable or autonomously set.

 2 Figure 3-8 illustrates schematically the various times defined together with their inter-relationship.
 The figure includes data being output from two Optical Heads, each of which is separately processed prior to generation of the sensor output.
 Note that for a Fused Multiple Optical Head sensor; conceptually it is assumed that the filtered output is achieved via sequential processing of data from a single head at a time as the data is received.
 Hence, with this understanding, the figure and the associated time definitions also apply to this sensor configuration.